 AIMIE VALLAT | PRINCIPAL, PRODUCER, WRITER & DIRECTOR

-For the past twenty years, I have worked as a social change agent in the non-profit and documentary film sectors.
+For the past twenty-five years, I have worked as a social change agent in the non-profit and documentary film sectors.
 I’ve always been fascinated about how the human experience shows both our uniqueness and common ground.
 My interest in storytelling has taken me around the world; from the townships in South Africa, to a youth theater troupe in Serbia and interviewing Holocaust survivors in Poland.

 Building on my bachelors degree in Visual Anthropology from Fairhaven College and a Masters in Communication from Antioch University, I created REEL WITNESS with Noah Dassel.
 Together we developed stories about sustainability, food security and our refugee community.
 We debuted our first documentary in 2015 with Present Moment, and Little Rebel was our first collaboration with Guido Ronge.
 ‘This Being Human’ was released in spring 2019.